6:43 AM EST

 Official National Weather Service Weather Alert Statement

-Event: Freeze Watch
+Event: Fire Weather Watch

 Message Type: Alert